-Person completing the form Person completing the form:
+Person completing the form:

 Your name: Your position:

 Your address:

 Your phone number:

-ern come into UK Coaching?
+By what means did this concern come into UK Coaching?
 Please tick:

-Telephone ☐ email ☐
+Telephone 🗖 email 🗖

-could be: The child themselv assessor, a sports club or ph osure or a concern can be raised by a variety of people this es, a parent or carer, a member of the public, a coach, a tutor vsical activity provider.
-Please be as specific as you can when my not have all of the information, however please do comple n
+It is worth noting that a disclosure or a concern can be raised by a variety of people this could be: The child themselves, a parent or carer, a member of the public, a coach, a tutor or assessor, a sports club or physical activity provider.
+Please be as specific as you can when completing this form.
+You may not have all of the information, however please do complete as much as you can.

-Child's name of whom the co ncern is raised:
+Child's name of whom the concern is raised:

 Their address:

 Their date of birth:

 Their contact number:

 Their race/ethnic origin:

 Gender:

-Any special needs/disability 7 :
+Any special needs/disability:

 Parent/Carer's name:

 Their address:

 Their phone number:

-Name of the person who dis closed/raised the concern:
+Name of the person who disclosed/raised the concern:

 Their contact details:

 Phone:

 Email:

 Date & time of any incident:

 Your observations (please be as factual as you can):

 Exactly what the child/Parent/other person (coach, tutor, assessor, a sports club or physical activity provider) has said and what you said (please be as factual as you can):

 Action taken so far:

 Alleged/suspected individual

 Their name:

 Their address:

 Their role/position:

 Their contact number:

 External agencies contacted (date and time)

 Police If yes - which:

 Yes/no Name & Contact number:

 Details of advice received:

 Statutory Agencies If yes - which:

 (Children's Social Services or relevant home country agency Name & Contact number:

 Yes/no Details of advice received:

 NGB Name & Contact number:

 Yes/no

 Details of advice received:

 Local Authority If yes - which:

 Yes/no Name & Contact number:

 Details of advice received:

 Other Which:

 (e.g. NSPCC) Name & Contact number:

 Yes/no Details of advice received:

-Signature:

-Print Name:

-Date:

-NB This form should be received by the Lead Safeguarding Officer (LSO) within 24 hours.
-They may forward it to social services if appropriate.
-Immediately after completing the form, telephone the LSO to report the incident.